cyclone-project/cyclone-project.github.io/consortium.md

 [![QSC Logo](/assets/images/logo_qsc.jpg)](http://www.qsc.de)
 {: class="partner_logo"}

-QSC AG offers small and mid-size enterprises one-stop shopping for an extensive range of ICT services: from telephony, data transfer, Housing and Hosting right through to IT Outsourcing and IT Consulting.
-As an SAP and Microsoft Partner, QSC additionally possesses special expertise in the field of SAP and Microsoft implementation.
-With its own cutting-edge network infrastructure, as well as TÜV- and ISO-certified data centers in Germany, QSC numbers among the leading SME ICT providers in Germany.
+QSC AG is digitising the German SME sector.
+With decades of experience and expertise in the areas of Cloud, Internet of Things, Consulting, and Telecommunications, QSC accompanies its customers securely into the digital age.
+Today already, cloud-based procurement models offer increased speed, flexibility, and full service availability.
+The Company’s TÜV and ISO-certified data centres in Germany and its nationwide All-IP network form the basis for maximum end-to-end quality and security.
+QSC’s customers benefit from one-stop innovative products and services that are marketed both directly and via partners.

 ## Technische Universität Berlin <br/><small>Service-centric Networking</small>